top of page

 Both singer and coach will notice the difference in ease, stamina, and range when a singer takes that extra few minutes to warm up effectively.

-Meredith Colby teaches privately online to professional & adult singers, and voice teachers and coaches from all over the world.
+Meredith teaches privately online to professional & adult singers, and voice teachers & coaches from all over the world.

-You can book individual sessions or classes from this site.
+You can get information and book individual sessions or classes from this site.

 FREE DOWNLOAD